ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 }
 ```

-or if you prefer maven:
+or if you prefer Maven:

 ```xml
 <dependencies>